 At Sticker Mule, our small team works from 8 countries including England, Ireland, Poland, Bosnia & Herzegovina, Brazil, Italy, Canada and the United States.
 Cultural diversity has been immensely beneficial.
 It’s both encouraged and enabled us to build a platform for international growth.

-We still have a long way to go to fully execute the international roadmap identified this article, but we’re excited to continue growing our community customers and colleagues worldwide.
-If you have any feedback on how we can better serve our customers abroad we’d love to hear them in the comments.
+We still have a long way to go to fully execute the international roadmap identified this article, but we’re excited to continue growing our community of customers and colleagues worldwide.
+If you believe you can play a part in our international growth, we're hiring.